1delta-DAO/docs/guide/delegation.md

 First-off, we support all basic lending interactions.
 These can be triggered in multiple ways.
 1. Through the main panel (only of you have no deposits)
-2. Through the market table
+2. Using the tables undernath the chart with the "My Wallet" or "Markets" tabs

 Clicking the button will trigger a quick action panel that allows you to execute any transaction that you could execute with a lending protocol.